 Apple now has more self-driving cars than Waymo and TeslaMay 15, 2018

 Apple now has more self-driving cars than Waymo and Tesla.
+Apple now .
 Apple now has 55 self-driving cars registered with the California Department of Motor Vehicles, compared to 27 earlier this year and just three last year.
 That means Apple has the second largest fleet of self-driving cars in California, Mac Reports first pointed out.

 Apple now has more cars registered than Waymo, which has 51, according to the California DMV.
 General Motor’s Cruise, however, leads the pack with 104 vehicles.
 In total, the DMV has provided to 53 companies permits for self-driving cars that include safety drivers, resulting in a total of 409 vehicles and 1,573 safety drivers.
 Read more here.